 This helps you find WordPress errors by identifying the plugins or scripts that are causing them.
 You can then go ahead and find a fix for those WordPress errors.

-Setting up WordPress Error Logs in WP-Config File
+Setting Up WordPress Error Logs in WP-Config File

-You can access it by connecting to your website using an FTP client or File Manager app in cPanel.
+You can access the file by connecting to your website using an FTP client or the file manager app provided by your hosting provider.

 Just before this line you need to add the following code: